hulsey314/drip/README.md

 ## Usage

-1. Rotate the jog encoder → Stepper moves relative to rotation
+1. Rotate or Hold the Manual Knob → Stepper moves relative to rotation - Prep a drop
-2. Press jog encoder → Stepper runs continuously forward until released
+2. Adjust Speed and Distance encoder knobs as desired
-3. Press extra button → Custom stepper action (e.g., reverse jog or home)
+3. Press Auto button → Stepper runs selected Distance at selected Speed

 Serial Monitor output will confirm encoder and button activity.